Everything to know about Kanye West’s rumoured new girlfriend Julia Fox

 However, a source told Page Six on 1 January 2022 that Fox and West are dating.
 “They both just got out of their former relationships, and they’ve helped each other recover immensely,” the source claimed.

-The rumoured couple appeared to confirm reports of a relationship this week, after they were photographed together in New York City on 4 January, when they were spotted leaving a performance of Tony Award-nominated show, Slave Play, at the August Wilson Theatre.
-The couple and their friends not only had the chance to talk to the cast after the show, but they also all went to dinner together in Greenwich Village, People reported.
+The rumoured couple confirmed reports of a relationship this week, after they were photographed together in New York City on 4 January, when they were spotted leaving a performance of Tony Award-nominated show, Slave Play, at the August Wilson Theatre.

-A source close to West also spoke to People about Fox, claiming the rapper was “excited” she was there.
-“Julia stayed for the whole after talk.
-She was very supportive and hung out and seemed very happy to be with him,” the source added.
+In a blog post published in Interview magazine, Fox described meeting West on New Year’s Eve, as well as their extravagant second date.
+The actor also opened up about her relationship with the rapper on her podcast Forbidden Fruits, where she described West as a “genius”.
+However, she did note that the couple is enjoying their time together with “no labels”.

-Fox has made a name for herself as a model, with the 31 year old appearing in numerous photo shoots, including a recent one in Paper magazine with comedian Pete Davidson.
+Fox has made a name for herself as a model, with the 31 year old appearing in numerous photo shoots, including a recent one in Paper magazine with comedian Pete Davidson, which she also referenced on her podcast.
 She has also produced her own photography books and in 2017, she hosted her own art show, “RIP Julia Fox.”
 She’s also a director and producer, and has made her own short film, Fantasy Girls.

 Fox made her first acting debut in the 2019 thriller movie, Uncut Gems.
 She later starred in three movies released in 2020 and in Steven Soderbergh’s movie No Sudden Move, which came out in 2021.